techidaily/site-blog-min/source/_posts/how-to-put-iphone-12-mini-or-ipad-on-recovery-mode-step-by-step-tutorial-stellar-by-stellar-data-recovery-ios-iphone-data-recovery.md

 Device Firmware Update or DFU mode lets your iPhone connect with iTunes on the computer without iBoot.
 As DFU mode doesn’t use iBoot, you can make changes in the operating system of the iOS device.
 An iPhone in DFU mode has a completely black screen.

 Putting iPhone into DFU mode is the solution when Recovery Mode doesn’t resolve the problem.
 DFU mode can restore or upgrade iPhone.
-This mode is also commonly used to downgrade or [jailbreak iPhone](https://www.stellarinfo.com/blog/how-to-jailbreak-iphone-without-data-loss/)s.
+This mode is also commonly used to downgrade or [jailbreak iPhone](https://www.stellarinfo.com/blog/how-to-jailbreak-iphone-without-data-loss/) s.

 ### **Caution — you may lose all your iPhone data!**